 Delivering Product Data with Embedded Dashboards

 While a lot of the responsibility for making product decisions is on my team, the results of those decisions impact every part of the company.
-I need an easy way to share metrics with each of those stakeholders.
+I need an easy way to share key metrics and insights with each of those stakeholders.
 Periscope Data’s embedded dashboards are the perfect tool for this.
-Embedded analytics allow anyone to create a dashboard in Periscope and then publish it inside an internal application and everyday tools such as Salesforce, Jira or Sharepoint.
-Once a dashboard is created and embedded, the data automatically refreshes as often as you’d like, so all you have to do is build the relevant charts once.
+Embedded analytics allow anyone to create dashboards in Periscope and then publish it inside an internal application or everyday tools such as Salesforce, Jira or Sharepoint.
+Once a dashboard is created and embedded, the data automatically refreshes as often as you’d like, so all you have to do is build the relevant BI dashboards once.
 It’s a simple process, but it saves a lot of time and effort while still ensuring that everyone has the most up-to-date information.

 This means that every team has the same access to a uniform set of data, so business decisions and cross-functional alignment happen much quicker.
 For example, consider the recent release of Periscope Data discovery for business.
 My product team collected information about how the new feature affected usage — with a whole new type of user getting access to the product, it was very important for us to monitor how they were behaving.
 What types of charts were they creating?
 How much time do they spend in the product?